THE YEARLY READER

 New York entered 1965 looking for an unprecedented sixth straight American League pennant.
 But they would soon discover that they’d been living out the autumn of their reign in advance of a prolonged nuclear winter that was about to set in for the franchise.

 After losing a tight seven-game World Series to the St. Louis Cardinals the year before, prospects for a Yankees rebound looked encouraging.
-They hired the man who helped beat them—former Cardinals manager Johnny Keane—and were now bankrolled by the corporate millions of CBS, their new owners.
+They hired the man who helped beat them—former Cardinals manager Johnny Keane—and were now bankrolled by the corporate millions of CBS, the team’s new owners.
 On the surface, these moves were the usual signs that the Yankees were playing their powerful percentages to assure a stay at the top, as they had always done in times of doubt.

 The 53-year-old Keane may have been a perfect fit for the tight-knit, intensely focused Cardinals, but he was all wrong for the Yankees, who were professional yet relaxed and free-spirited.
 Keane’s firebrand style of managing instantly alienated the players, while his strategies on the field—using speed, bunting and the hit-and-run—were foreign to New York hitters who normally relied on reaching base and waiting for the three-run homer.